About me

 Traditional sizing doesn’t exist in Caramiya’s world.
 Each garment has its own dimensions, reflecting the diversity of our bodies.
 Her silhouettes often explore geometric principles—circles and rectangles that transform through draping and manipulation.

-During 2020's quietude, she challenged herself to make "100 dresses in 100 days," each uniquely patterned.
-Following her mother Sharon's passing in 2021, Caramiya expanded into large-scale paintings featuring bold female figures that honor her mother's unparalleled confidence, rendered in vibrant tropical colors with whimsical touches.
+Formally trained at California College of Art, Caramiya moved to Maui in 2005 with her husband Daniel, co-running Indigo Paia for 16 years before setting out on her own.
+Following her mother Sharon’s passing in 2021, she expanded into large-scale paintings featuring bold female figures that honor her mother’s unparalleled confidence, rendered in vibrant tropical colors with whimsical touches.